IQSS/DataTaggingLibrary/DataTagsLib/DOCS/sphinx-source/source/take-for-spin.rst

 While developing the questionnaire, it is useful to keep a CliRunner open.
 The user can reload the questionnaire by typing ``\reload`` on the console when needed.

 Main class for CliRunner is ``edu.harvard.iq.datatags.mains.DecisionGraphCliRunner``.
 The class takes two parameters - path to the definitions file, and a path to the decision graph file.
-It is also the main class for the .jar file, so it is also available for invocation via ``java -jat DataTagsLib.jar``.
+It is also the main class for the .jar file, so it is also available for invocation via ``java -jar DataTagsLib.jar``.

 .. tip :: For a more structured introduction, see the :doc:`tutorial/index`